Wednesday, December 22, 2010

 Command I'm using is: 'google blogger post --tags tagsInQuotes,GoogleCL,goole --title TitleInQuotes TheBodyContent.

 Added p html tag just to check how it would look like!
-You can download GoogleCL from http://code.google.com/p/googlecl/
+You can download GoogleCL from http://code.google.com/p/googlecl/That would be all.
+Good Bye!'

 Wednesday, May 26, 2010